Our Lady of Lourdes Medical Center is one of two CRNA schools in New Jersey.

 An average nurse anesthetist salary in New Jersey

-New Jersey CRNA salaries are about the same as the national average and range from $150k-170k.
+New Jersey CRNA salaries are above the national average with an annual mean wage of $193,900.

 Frequently Asked Questions

 The average number of hours students must commit to the program is 64 hours per week.
-This includes classroom and clinical hours (clinical shifts include evenings, nights, and weekends).
+This includes classroom and weekends).
 Study time is NOT included in the 70 hours time frame.

 Can I work as an RN while I’m in the program?